OKGenTool/okgentool/README.md

 | Hélio Fitas | 39622  | A39622@alunos.isel.pt; heliofitas@gmail.com; [Linkedin](https://www.linkedin.com/in/heliofitas/); [Slack](https://i-on-workspace.slack.com/team/U06N9C4V75W)
 | Dinis Laranjeira | 46081 | A46081@alunos.isel.pt; dinis.laranjeira14874@gmail.com |

-# How to use OKGenTool
+# How to use OkGenTool
 A demo is available in this repository, in the folder [demo](./demo/)

 > [!IMPORTANT]